 - 15. The University reserves the right to continue to consider and conclude a disciplinary case in a Reported Student's absence if they choose to withdraw from the University while the case is being considered.
 Reported Students whose registration is withdrawn by the University will not normally be taken through this Procedure, (unless in the exceptional circumstances outlined in paragraph 13).
 In cases where Reported Students are appealing a withdrawal from studies by the University of Strathclyde at Stage 1 or Stage 2 of the Academic Appeals Procedure, any discipline process under this Procedure will be put into abeyance until such appeals process is concluded.
 If the Reported Student is allowed to resume registration, any discipline process under this Procedure will recommence at the stage at which it was put into abeyance. - 16.
+If the University uncovers further incidence(s) of misconduct from previous years of study, it has the right to withhold or re-classify a student's award (or re-consider progression). - 17.
 In some cases, where contravention of the Regulations leads to concerns regarding a Reported Student's fitness to practise, the University may, separately from this Procedure, implement a Fitness to Practise procedure.
 If a Reported Student is involved in a Fitness to Practise hearing or follow up action plan, the University Secretary (or nominee) reserves the right to postpone any concurrent disciplinary processes, under this Procedure, whilst these matters are concluded.
-It is important to note that a decision to halt a disciplinary process for this reason will only be taken to benefit the Reported Student. - 17.
+It is important to note that a decision to halt a disciplinary process for this reason will only be taken to benefit the Reported Student. - 18.
 This Procedure has an associated right to appeal, set out in paragraph 66 onwards below.
-Reported Students also have the right to make a complaint at any point in the disciplinary process under this Procedure, through the University's Complaints Handling Procedure. - 18.
-StrathUnion has procedures for addressing discipline-related issues within their premises and under the auspices of StrathUnion activity, such as societies, sports clubs and StrathUnion meetings.
-However, such matters may also be referred to the University for consideration under this Procedure. - 19.
+Reported Students also have the right to make a complaint at any point in the disciplinary process under this Procedure, through the University's Complaints Handling Procedure. - 19.
+Strath Union has procedures for addressing discipline-related issues within their premises and under the auspices of Strath Union activity, such as societies, sports clubs and Strath Union meetings.
+However, such matters may also be referred to the University for consideration under this Procedure. - 20.
 Reported Students who consider they have a disability or condition that affects their ability to engage with the disciplinary processes under this Procedure should disclose this to the Misconduct Officer or Senate Office, as appropriate, with relevant evidence provided to allow for an assessment and, where found applicable, for a reasonable adjustment to be made during the handling of the case.
 Advice and support can be sought from the Disability & Wellbeing Service.